bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 You can also choose to use [Sass](https://sass-lang.com), a pre-processor for CSS.
 Pass `--use-sass` to `bridgetown new` to set up your project to support Sass.

+The starting place for CSS code lives at `frontend/styles/index.css`.
+You can add additional stylesheets and `@import` them into `index.css`.
+CSS files placed anywhere inside `src/_components` are automatically imported.

 ### PostCSS

 The default `PostCSS` config is largely empty so you can set it up as per your preference.
 The only two plugins included by default are [`postcss-flexbugs-fixes`](https://github.com/luisrudge/postcss-flexbugs-fixes) and [`postcss-preset-env`](https://preset-env.cssdb.org).

-There's also a [bundled configuration](/docs/bundled-configurations#bridgetown-recommended-postcss-plugins) you can run to install additional recommended PostCSS plugins.
+There's also a [Bundled Configuration](/docs/bundled-configurations#bridgetown-recommended-postcss-plugins) you can run to install recommended PostCSS plugins and set up specific useful features like nesting.

 {%@ Note do %}
   #### All the stylesheet’s a stage…